jeff-hykin/XD_Compiler/README.md

 # XD_Parser

-The parser is functional and stable, however it still needs an interface in order to be easily used.
+The parser is functional and stable, however it still needs an interface.
 The refined interface will likely be built around Jan 2017.
+Until the interface is made, it is posted here more for ease of access than collaboration.

 # Demo
 To get a quick feel for the project, clone the repo, and run the parser file.
 It parses some demo code and prints the code as a syntax tree.